choprahetarth/background-remover/README.md

 ## TO-DO
+- Choice for the user to provide color/background (FIX ERRORS) (FLASK)
+- Clear the output image.
+(FLASK)
 - A loop of retraining and fine-tuning the model is under-development.
 - A Script to do the detectron task on CPU and use it in real time background replacement, is under-development.
 - A YOLO and a GrabCut based approach is also under-development.